 For these reasons, provisions are made to house all students on campus throughout their undergraduate years.
 Students are required to live on campus for six consecutive semesters.
 Once this residency requirement has been met, students are able to apply to live off-campus.
-To obtain approval to live off-campus, students must watch a presentation about living off-campus and pass a quiz on the content, complete an off-campus housing application, and receive permission to move off campus from the Dean of Students.
+To obtain approval to live off-campus, students must participate in the off-campus housing forum, complete an off-campus housing application, and receive permission to move off campus from the Dean of Students.
 Some students may be eligible or considered for an exemption if they are: married or a single parent, 23 years of age or older, commuting from their parent's primary home within 60 miles of campus, participating in a co-op or study abroad program, or in need of a medical exemption.
 For more information, contact the Residence Life office at 607-871-2186.